-That’s why, you’ll see many types of gods and deities of various qualities and unique features in hindu mythology.Some deities have multiple hands, while some have multiple wives, and a few are even depicted as half-human and half-animal beings.
-In the article, we are going to see some of them who have an animal head in a human body.
+That’s why the Hindu pantheon contains a wide range of gods and deities with varying qualities and distinguishing characteristics.Some deities have multiple hands, others have multiple wives, and a few are even half-human, half-animal beings.
+We’ll see some of them in the article.

 Nandi – The Gatekeeper Of Kailash

 In Hindu mythology, Nandi is a sacred and divine bull.
 The name is derived from the Tamil word Nandhu.
 It means to “develop” or “flourish”.
 In Sanskrit, the word also means happiness, joy, and satisfaction.
 According to the Vayu Purana, Nandi is the son of Kashyapa and Surabhi.
 Throughout hindu mythology, he is depicted as the gatekeeper of Mount Kailash, which is known as Lord Shiva’s abode.

 Besides being the gatekeeper of Mount Kailash, he also plays the role of the Vahana (vehicle of the gods) and is one of the chief attendants of Lord Shiva.
 Almost every shiva temple in India has at least one of his sculptures, usually facing the main shrine.
 His half-human sculpture can also be found at the entrance door of many Shaivite temples in south India.

 His sculpture at the entrance to a temple represents the symbol of eternal waiting, which is regarded as Hinduism’s greatest virtue.
 Sadhguru, a well-known Indian mystic, once said – “He is Lord Shiva’s closest accomplice because he is the essence of receptivity”, because he is always willing to consider new suggestions or ideas.